|

 and insurance companies no longer discriminate against medical cannabis users,

 there is valid reason not to have cannabis mentioned in your medical records."
-I ask the patient to

 assess whether he or she feels safe in telling their doctor "off the record"